Klallam people: Name and etymology

-In local media today "Clallam" is used to refer to the people of Clallam County, Washington—both native and non-native.
+In local media today "Clallam" is usually used to refer to Clallam County, Washington.
 It is also used in the names of a number of non-native commercial enterprises.
 The spellings with 'K' are used to refer to the native peoples.
 The Lower Elwha tribe has adopted "Klallam" as its official spelling.
 The Port Gamble and Jamestown tribes have adopted "S'Klallam" as their official spelling.

 History

 Pre-Contact

 Before the arrival of Europeans to the Pacific Northwest the territory inhabited by the Klallam stretched across the north coast of the Olympic Peninsula from the mouth of the Hoko River on the west to Port Discovery Bay on the east.
 There were also some Klallam living across the Strait of Juan de Fuca on Vancouver Island, in or near today's Saanich, Sooke, and Beecher Bay.
 Klallam villages were mostly located along the coast, while some villages were inland along rivers, inlets or large lakes.

 Based on early interviews of tribal elders by early ethnologists and anthropologists, the estimated number of Klallam villages has ranged from ten to over thirty, with some ambiguity in distinguishing permanent from seasonal settlements, and some villages with mixed or disputed tribal identity.

 While language and tradition united the Klallam people, there were extensive trade, inter-marriage, and other forms of cooperation between the Klallam and surrounding tribes.

 Like many other indigenous peoples of the Pacific Northwest coast, the Klallam held potlatches, which played a large role in determining social status.